 - the annual Confirmation Statement (formerly an 'annual return')

 - notices of change of directors or secretaries

 - notice of change of registered office

-Note that all of these can now be filed online using the webfiling service, so there is no need to use paper forms.
+Note that all of these can now be filed online using Companies House webfiling service, so there is no need to use paper forms.